srgokribb/Rifdock-Total-Setup/README.md

 - Tested CentOS8(Red Hat gcc 8.3.1) with Boost-1.65.0

 ### 1) Install Boost
-**Notification: I recommend you to log in as "root" or "administer" to the properly install boost.**
+**Notification: You need to log in as "root" or "administer" to the properly install boost.**

 #### (1) Download Boost version 1.65.0 from Boost C++ Library server(https://www.boost.org/users/history/version_1_65_0.html).
 - Latest version of Boost (1.74.0 or 1.78.0) was not compatible with Rifdock.